You will have reactions, such as anxiety, stress, or grief, to the increased and persistent stressors and potential trauma you are encountering.

 Coping with Moral Distress

-Early support is key for addressing trauma from moral distress.
+Early support is key for addressing moral distress.
 Strategies include team support to discuss the challenges of providing care for patients, regular contact from supervisors, briefing on moral injuries, and more.
 More information about identifying and coping with negative moral effects.

 Warning Signs of Excessive Stress